Use the RudderStack iOS SDK to send events from your iOS apps to various destinations.

 int

-Fetches the config from dashboard after the specified time.
+Fetches the configuration from the dashboard after the specified time.

 2 hours